 Areas of Expertise: Anatomy and physiology

-Tom joined ARU in February 2019 after completing his PhD on morphometrics at the University of Manchester and is currently working on the project “The evolution of language: insights from laryngeal anatomy”.
+Tom joined ARU in February 2019 after completing his PhD on morphometrics at the University of Manchester as Post-Doctoral Research Fellow on the project “The evolution of language: insights from laryngeal anatomy”.
 He oversees the 3D work packages for this and as part of this project has developed new machine-learning based workflows.
-He also helps to look after the Harrison Mammalian larynx collection, which is curated at the Duckworth Collection, University of Cambridge.
+He also helps to look after the Harrison Mammalian larynx collection, which is curated at ARU.

 PhD in Environmental Biology, University of Manchester

 MSc in Palaeoanthropology and Palaeolithic Archaeology, University College London

 2021: QR funding “Increasing the 3D imaging capabilities of the School of Life Sciences” (£10,000)

 2020: Erasmus+ Staff collaborative exchange to Amsterdam Medical Centre

 Reviewer for: Proceedings of the Royal Society of London Series B-Biological Sciences; American Journal of Primatology; Journal of Morphology; Archaeologies.

 Consultant to Polyga inc. on research applications of 3d imaging (two white papers/blog articles)